hemebond/quake-tutorials/tutorials/3d-holographic-radar/README.md

 Thats all there is to it if you want to use `func_radar` in your own map.
 However, the chances are you want a way of adding it to your favourite existing map, for the purpose of testing the entity if nothing else.

+Save and close *misc.qc*.

-So, make sure *misc.qc* is saved, close it and open up *client.qc*.
-Go to `PutClientInServer`, and just before that function add:
+Open up *client.qc* and go to `PutClientInServer`, and just before that function add:

 ```diff
  void() DecodeLevelParms;